-Question Answer Marks EITHER 9(a) Discuss Kingsolver's presentation of the role and character of Orleanna in the novel.
+Question Answer Marks EITHER 9(a) Discuss some of the ways Kingsolver makes Ruth May's death significant in the novel.
 25 Mark according to the levels of response marking criteria.
-OR 9(b) Discuss the effects of the writing in the following passage, considering in what ways it is characteristic of Kingsolver's narrative methods and concerns.
+OR 9(b) Discuss the effects of the writing in the following passage, considering in what ways it is characteristic of Kingsolver's presentation of Rachel in the novel.
 25 Mark according to the levels of response marking criteria.